 Pharmaceutical companies must be able to show, at the request of ENLI, that any support has been given, and used, in accordance with this rule.
-The rule therefore goes a step further than section 27 Advertising Order which first only contains a prohibition against sponsors, but not a prohibition against organizing entertainment and which further does not prohibit sponsorship of entertainment provided that this does not involve "purely" social or cultural events.
+The rule therefore goes a step further than Article 27 Advertising Order which first only contains a prohibition against sponsors, but not a prohibition against organizing entertainment and which further does not prohibit sponsorship of entertainment provided that this does not involve "purely" social or cultural events.
 The prohibition in the Advertising Order should however also be interpreted broadly as fundamentally prohibiting payment for admission to theatres, museums, football matches, etc., regardless of how much it costs.
 The Advertising Order does however permit payment of admission when a professional event is held in conference facilities in museums or other cultural venues.
 This means paying admission fees so that healthcare professionals can get to a professional event, and is thus not payment for attending a purely a cultural event (cf. guidance section 5.7).
-This is only permitted in accordance with these rules if for example there is no access to entertainment facilities, cf. below in (9), since payment for admission would otherwise represent a financial benefit, namely access to "entertainment" in contravention with the Promotion code or could reputationally give this impression.
+This is as a starting point not permitted in the Promotion Code, since payment for admission would represent a financial benefit, namely access to "entertainment" in contravention with this section of the Promotion Code or could reputationally give this impression, cf. below section 13(10).